Kwame Awuah

 Kwame Awuah (born December 2, 1995) is a Canadian professional soccer player who currently plays for Loudoun United FC in the USL Championship.
+He plays as a midfielder and left-back.

 Club career

 Early career

-Awuah played for the Club Uruguary Toronto, Woodbridge Strikers, the Ontario provincial program and the Dante Alighieri varsity boys soccer team, for which he was elected MVP.
+Awuah played for the Club Uruguay Toronto, Woodbridge Strikers, the Ontario provincial program and the Dante Alighieri varsity boys soccer team, for which he was elected MVP.
 In 2013, he graduated from the Sigma FC Academy program.

 Awuah then played for the UConn Huskies where he played as a left back, a center midfielder, and a left winger.
 He won many awards during his time there, including being selected to the American Athletic Conference First Team multiple times.

 Sigma FC

 In 2014, Awuah signed with his youth club, Sigma FC, which had just joined League1 Ontario, where he played alongside Cyle Larin and Richie Laryea.
 In 2016, Awuah made six appearances for Sigma and was named to the League1 Ontario Western Conference All-Star Team.